What is Condition-Based Monitoring?

 3. Temperature Measurements

-This method includes simple temperature measurements, as well as more advanced techniques involve passive or active thermography.
+This method includes simple temperature measurements, as well as more advanced techniques that involve passive or active thermography.
 In thermography, cameras capture heat emitted from assets.
 An analysis of these images can reveal areas of potential failure, such as worn parts.
 Excess heat, or any kind of thermal anomaly, is often an indication of some type of problem, such as improper lubrication, worn parts, or misalignment.

 4. Acoustic Analysis

-You may be able to hear a problem directly, but that it isn’t what we’re usually talking about when it comes to acoustic analysis.
+You may be able to hear a problem directly, but that isn’t what we’re usually talking about when it comes to acoustic analysis.
 In maintenance, acoustic analysis can be sorted into two broad categories: sonic and ultrasonic.
 Sonic analysis is typically conducted with microphones and is used for lubrication analysis, such as determining if part of the equipment isn’t properly lubricated.

 Ultrasonic analysis is considerably wider in application.
 Sonic analysis listens for noises in the human hearing range.
 Ultrasonic analysis goes beyond this, making it especially useful in areas where there is a lot of audible noise.
 Sensors can be set to listen for a particular sound that indicates a potential failure, even if the sound is too high-pitched for humans to hear.
 Common applications include detecting leaks, cavitation, and improperly seated parts.